Teddy Pendergrass: Personal life and death

 Pendergrass had three children: Tisha, LaDonna, and Theodore Jr.

 Pendergrass's manager and girlfriend Taazmayia "Taaz" Lang was shot dead on the doorstep of her home in April 1977.
 The murder remains unsolved, although Philadelphia's Black Mafia has been suspected, as they allegedly resented Lang's control over Pendergrass's lucrative career.

 In June 1987, Pendergrass married a former Philadanco dancer named Karen Still, who had also danced in his shows.
 They divorced in 2002.

 Pendergrass published his autobiography, Truly Blessed, with Patricia Romanowski in 1998.

 In the spring of 2006, Pendergrass met Joan Williams.
 He proposed to her after four months, and they married in a private ceremony officiated by his pastor, Alyn Waller of Enon Tabernacle Baptist Church, on Easter Sunday, March 23, 2008.
 On September 6, a formal wedding was celebrated at The Ocean Cliff Resort in Newport, Rhode Island.
 As members of Enon Tabernacle Baptist Church, Joan Pendergrass set up The Enon Tabernacle Baptist Church Youth Fund in the name of Pendergrass to provide assistance and a center for Philadelphia's inner city youth.

 On June 5, 2009, Pendergrass underwent successful surgery for colon cancer and returned home to recover.
 A few weeks later, he returned to the hospital with respiratory issues.
 After seven months, Pendergrass died of respiratory failure on January 13, 2010, with his wife Joan by his side, at Bryn Mawr Hospital in Bryn Mawr, Pennsylvania.
 He was 59 years old.
 Pendergrass' body was interred at the West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

-As of 2015, there are plans to make a feature film biopic of Pendergrass' life, and Tyrese Gibson is set to star as the late singer.
+As of 2015, there were plans to make a feature film biopic of Pendergrass' life, and Tyrese Gibson was set to star as the late singer.
 In 2019, Essence Magazine reported that Gibson reached out to Lee Daniels to produce the film.

 In 2019, BBC Film made a documentary on Pendergrass's life titled If You Don't Know Me.
-It was released February 8 on Showtime.
+It was released on Showtime on February 8.